Assesa44/Tanzania-Wells-Functionality-Predictions/README.md

 ## **Data Understanding**
 This project required a dataset that represents Tanzania's water systems updated and created by people who manage the said systems.

-The data used in this project was sourced from [DrivenData's Tanzania Water Pumps competition](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).
-Who in turn sourced it from Taarifa, an open source platform that aggregates data from the Tanzania Ministry of Water and the Tanzanian Ministry of Water.
+The data used in this project was sourced from [DrivenData's Tanzania Water Pumps competition](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/), which in turn sourced it from Taarifa, an open source platform that aggregates data from the Tanzania Ministry of Water and the Tanzanian Ministry of Water.

-This repository contains 3 dataset:
+This repository contains 3 datasets:
 - `Training_Set_Values.csv` - Contains features/predictors.
 (59400 rows, 40 columns)

 - `Training_Set_Labels.csv` - Contains target variables.
 (59400 rows, 40 columns)